YourRoots by Genomelink

 Biography

-• The story of Edward Hart began in 1685 in Queens County, New York, United States of America.
+• In 1685, Edward Hart entered the world in Queens County, New York, United States of America, born to John Hart Jr And Mary Hart.

 • In 1752, Edward Hart resided in New Jersey, USA.

-• Edward Hart married Mary Martha Furman, and had children including Daniel Hart, Sarah Hart, Martha Hart, Edward Hart, Moses Hart.
+• Edward Hart married Mary Martha Furman, and had children including Daniel Hart, Edward Hart, Martha Hart, Moses Hart, Sarah Hart.

 • Edward Hart passed away in 1752 in Hopewell, Mercer County, New Jersey, United States of America.